Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/batches.rst

 	row(batchOfPoints, 0) = point;
 	std::cout << batchOfPoints.size1();

 Not bad.
-Still, we explicitely use that batch is a Matrix by calling its size1 member.
+Still, we explicitly use that batch is a Matrix by calling its size1 member.
 That's fine, as long as we know that T can only be a vector.
 But sometimes we do not even know that, typically in generic code.
 Let's begin improving it, by changing the element access as well as the size query.
 For the first, we use ``get``, and for the second,